KamenWukong/KamenWukong/README.md

 Rule #7 - Angel Tango

 <p align="center">
-✩ Warning that I am a little hesistant to talk about shipping in general, so unless I know you nuh uhhh ✩
+✩ Warning that I am a little hesistant to talk about shipping in general, so unless I know you're chill nuh uhhh ✩